 SEGC was a non-representative defendant in the BBY liquidators' application to the court for various orders and directions that will affect the amount of the overall shortfall and the amount of the shortfall in the CSAs that may be covered by the NGF.
 These broadly related to pooling of CSAs prior to distribution and indemnification of both the representative defendants and the liquidators fees from the CSAs.
 The application was heard in early 2017.
 Judgement was handed down in early 2018.
 As a result of the judgment, the CSAs relating to the equities and exchange traded options product lines will not be pooled with other product lines prior to distribution.
-Most matters in the proceedings have been finalised and the BBY liquidators are calling for proofs of claim.
-SEGC expects that the Fund will receive recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
+Most matters in the proceedings have been finalised.

+SEGC has received an initial distribution of around \$4.5 million into the NGF as recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
 If compensation is paid in respect of a claim, SEGC is subrogated to the extent of that payment to the claimant's rights and remedies in relation to the loss to which the claim relates (refer section 892F of the Corporations Act).
-The quantum of the recoveries and the timing of payment is uncertain.
+The initial distribution represented 63c per dollar on equities claims (not including interest and costs paid by SEGC) and 50c per dollar on exchange traded options claims.
+There will be another distribution estimated bring total recoveries to 73c and 59c respectively.
+Given these accounts had no shortfall at the commencement of the liquidation, the entire loss on these accounts is due to the cost of the liquidation being predominantly the liquidators and their lawyers fees and the fees of the legal advisors of the representative defendants.